More Toys & Books

 iv.)
 "Ajax" Dinosaur Cereal Premiums

 In the 1960's, dinosaurs were of just as much interest to kids as they are today.
 A series of dinosaurs based on the "Ajax" toy company molds were given away in Canadian cereal boxes and the photo below illustrates the eight different versions then available.
-These cereal premium figures came in assorted colors (dark brown, gray, green and tan) as displayed in the photo below (however, the Triceratops figure shown in bright blue is a much more recent recast and is not an original figure).
-When I was young, I had the Tyrannosaurus Rex (in gray), the Brontosaurus (in brown), and several of the Pterodactyls (which seemed to be more prevalent in Winnipeg Safeway Store cereal boxes for some reason).
+These cereal premium figures came in four assorted colors (dark chocolate brown, gray, dark green and tan) as displayed in the photo below (however, the Triceratops figure shown in bright blue is a much more recent recast and is not an original figure).
+When I was young, I had the Tyrannosaurus Rex (in gray), the Brontosaurus (in brown), and several of the Pterodactyls in both gray and brown.

 v.)
 Kellogg's "Lido" Hockey Players

 These plastic hockey players were manufactured from "Lido" toy molds and distributed as premiums in the late 1950's and early 1960's in Canadian cereal boxes.
 These cereal figures came in three basic colors: a dark cherry red, very dark blue and bright white.
 (N.B.
-These figures were also manufactured for other forms of distribution as well and the tip-off that they may not be 1960's Canadian cereal premium figures is if the blue and red colors are in a lighter tone, and if, when compared to the Canadian cereal premium figures, the figures are of a slightly smaller height.)
+These figures were also manufactured for other forms of distribution as well and the tip-off that they may not be 1960's Canadian cereal premium figures is if the blue and red colors are lighter in tone, and when compared to the Canadian cereal premium figures, are slightly smaller in scale.)

 The first photo below shows a few of the original "dark blue" and "cherry red" premium figures and the second photo shows a grouping of the "bright white" cereal premiums.